crystal-ball/eslint-config-eloquence/README.md

 Eloquence is a robust and adaptive ESLint configuration set for code linting code quality, style and formatting.

+- 🔋 Manages all ESLint dependencies for simple setup and version maintenance
 - 🧐 Intelligently adjusts error severity for style and formatting rules for development workflows
-- 🔋 Manages all ESLint dependencies for simple setup and version maintenance
+- 😲 Smartly overrides configurations for Storybook, Cypress, webpack and Jest files.
 - 😍 Fully integrated with linting for Prettier formatting
 - 🌲 Includes Cypress tests specific ruleset
 - 👮‍♀️ Supports linting TypeScript projects